spryker/spryker-docs/docs/cloud/dev/spryker-cloud-commerce-os/multi-store-setups.md

 * Better control over expenses of each store.

 * Flexible URL management.
-For example, you can solve the uniqueness issue with URLs.
+For example, the same product in different stores can have the same URL.

 * Flexible management of the configuration of stores: distinct category navigation, product schema details, and users.